-It was implemented because the Court wanted to ensure that the justice system will serve best the people who actually need it, those who are really injured and not occasional lawsuit gamblers.
-Problem is that these caps are actually more of a burden for those who suffer critical injuries.
-So, to resume, caps slice off from the authority of juries and judges, who must decide each aspect based on specific facts and evidence.
+Cap on damages laws are adopted to ensure that the justice system will serve best the people who need it the most - those who suffered permanent injury - and not the occasional lawsuit gamblers.
+The problem is that damage caps are actually a burden for those who suffer serious injury.
+Damage caps slice off from the authority of juries and judges, who should decide each aspect of injury cases based on specific facts and evidence.